 About Marston Edge’s Location

-Marston Edge’s exclusive location offers residents the chance to look across and explore the Cotswolds, with links to Worcester and the Malvern Hills to the West.
+The park homes exclusive location offers residents the chance to look across and explore the Cotswolds, with links to Worcester and the Malvern Hills to the West.
 Therefore, it is a park which may appeal to those retirees looking to move closer to the English greenery that many city and town populations never get to see.

-Marston Edge is located between the two peaceful villages of Lower Quinton and Long Marston with a range of amenities on its doorstep with a renowned pub that was once owned by King Henry VIII, medical centre, antiques centre, leisure centre and post office all within a mile of the development.
+This residential park is located between the two peaceful villages of Lower Quinton and Long Marston with a range of amenities on its doorstep with a renowned pub that was once owned by King Henry VIII, medical centre, antiques centre, leisure centre and post office all within a mile of the development.
 Stratford garden and shopping centre with its array of independent boutique shops and Waitrose supermarket are just a few minutes drive away.
-It is also well-connected across local roads and public transport links, only a 10 minute drive from Stratford Upon Avon down the A3400 and Clifford Lane, through Clifford Chambers and connecting at Station Road.
+It is also well-connected across local roads and public transport links, only a 10-minute drive from Stratford Upon Avon down the A3400 and Clifford Lane, through Clifford Chambers and connecting at Station Road.
 New residents will find the park just ahead of Upper and Lower Quinton.
 The park benefits from signposts and is also easy to find and reach through GPS or Google Maps.

 Historic Warwickshire is likely to appeal to many people keen to move out to somewhere quaint and peaceful in their retirement years.
 The rolling green hills and vistas across the Cotswolds are breathtaking meaning that new residents may wish to move here purely for the outlook.

-Marston Edge also links close by to the A46, A429 and A44, meaning that it is in a desirable location for anyone who wishes to explore the various towns and historic villages Warwickshire has to offer such as nearby Stratford-upon-Avon and Chipping Campden.
+The park also links close by to the A46, A429 and A44, meaning that it is in a desirable location for anyone who wishes to explore the various towns and historic villages Warwickshire has to offer such as nearby Stratford-upon-Avon and Chipping Campden.
 The park’s location is popular for its views as well as for its quiet disposition.
 It is far enough away from main roads to avoid noise from nearby traffic and populous.
 The acres of countryside, too, will likely help to soften the soundscape.

 Things to Do Near Marston Edge

-Marston Edge’s rural location puts residents at the edge of the Cotswolds, the Malvern Hills and the Chiltern Hills, another Area of Outstanding Natural Beauty which residents will drive out and find towards the South East.
+This rural location puts residents at the edge of the Cotswolds, the Malvern Hills and the Chiltern Hills, another Area of Outstanding Natural Beauty which residents will drive out and find towards the South East.
 Heading further West into Wales is the Brecon Beacons National Park, a few hours’ drive away.
 Therefore, the park is in the heart of some of England’s most popular green land.

 Towards the North of the park, however, are historic towns and communities likely to appeal to residents who wish to take in local culture.
 Stratford Upon Avon is a popular community as it is the birthplace of legendary Playwright William Shakespeare.
 Town visitors can explore his house and home and will also be able to take in a show or two at the Royal Shakespeare Theatre.